 I suggest that you use two wall hangers so that the wood craft

 dog leash project will stay straight as you hang and remove your dog's

 More Dog Leash Project Examples

 Above you see some more examples of dog leash hangers.
-On the left is
+On the top is

 a completed brown colored Dachshund dog leash hanger.
 Note that you can see

 On the right you see a Chihuahua dog leash hanger, complete though the